 The Cybersecurity and Infrastructure Security Agency (CISA) within the U.S. Department of Homeland Security hosts a one-day Active Shooter Workshop to enhance awareness of and response to an active shooter event by educating participants on the history of active shooter events; describing common behavior, conditions, and situations associated with active shooters; and fostering communication between infrastructure owners and operators and local emergency response teams-this includes discussions on interoperability, communications protocols, and best practices for planning, preparedness, and response.

-For more information on any of these Emergency Services Sector-Specific Agency resources, please send an email to email@example.com.
+For more information on any of these Emergency Services Sector Risk Management Agency resources, please send an email to email@example.com.

 Homeland Security Information Network-Emergency Services (HSIN-ES)